-Our services revenue is primarily comprised of services related to industrial cleaning and mobile railcar cleaning, which we recognize as services are rendered.
+Services revenue is primarily comprised of services related to industrial cleaning and mobile railcar cleaning, which is recognized as services are rendered.

 Solid Waste Revenue

 The Company's revenues from waste destruction licensing agreements are recognized as a single accounting unit over the term of the license.
 Revenue from joint venture operations of the Company's CoronaLuxTM units is recognized as the revenue is earned by the joint venture.
 Revenue from management services is recognized as services are performed.